Silk Letter Movement: Overview

 The mission's immediate aim was to rally the Amir against British India and to obtain from the Afghan Government a right of free passage.
-But after the leakage of the plan, the top Deobandi leaders were arrested – Mahmud Hasan was arrested in Makkah and together with Husayn Ahmad, was exiled to Malta, later being released on account of advanced T.B.
+But after the leakage of the plan, the top Deobandi leaders were arrested – Mehmud Hasan was arrested in Makkah and together with Husayn Ahmad, was exiled to Malta, later being released on account of advanced T.B.